cos495/cos495.github.io/about.md

 - W	7:30-8:20 pm [Friend Center][friend-center]	112	by Donghun Lee

 ### Office Hours
-There are two weekly office hours.
-The TAs will rotate taking each weekly office hour.
+There are two weekly office hours:

-- Th 	8:30-9:20 pm [Friend Center][friend-center]   	112
+- Th 	8:20-9:20 pm [Friend Center][friend-center]   	109  	by Qipeng Liu
-- M	4:30-5:30 pm [McCosh Hall][mccosh-hall] 28
+- Fr 	1:00-2:00 pm [Computer Science][computer-science]   	226  	by Alex Beatson

 ### Online discussions
 You can ask and answer questions on the [Piazza site](https://piazza.com/princeton/spring2017/cos495/home).
 Piazza activity counts as class participation and can enhance your grade.